usharesoft/appcenter-docs/admin/en/source/pages/upgrade/migrating-to38.rst

 			<c:uForgeUrl>http://10.2.1.11:8080/ufws/</c:uForgeUrl>

 		c) Replace the old web service node IP address with the IP address of the new web service node.

+	10. If you detect an issue, please contact support@usharesoft.com with the following files:

+		* The standard output of the command
+		* The result of running the ``ifconfig`` command
+		* The ``/etc/hosts`` file
+		* The name of the current node